1 Week Pregnant

 If you’ve just found out you’re expecting, you might think this is your first week of pregnancy, but you’re probably around 4 weeks pregnant.
 Yes, already!
 (Your OB will give you a more accurate estimate when you go in for your first prenatal appointment.)
 Skip ahead and check out week 4.

-At 1 week pregnant—remember, at this early stage, the symptoms you're experiencing are those typical to your period because you're not actually pregnant.
+At one week pregnant—remember, at this early stage, the symptoms you're experiencing are those typical to your period because you're not actually pregnant.
 These symptoms may last from three to seven days and can include:

-- Vaginal bleeding.
 Your body is shedding the uterine lining, which was plumped up just in case of a pregnancy.

-- Lower back pain and cramps.
 To release that lining, your uterus contracts, causing your back and abdomen to ache.

-- Bloating.
 Fluctuating hormones can give you a bloated belly right before and during your period.

-- Headache.
 Many women complain of menstrual migraines, which are also hormone-related.
 (Surprise, surprise.)
 Ice packs, OTC pain relievers and relaxation exercises may help ease the pain.

 Inside your 1 week belly (remember, you’re not actually pregnant at this point), your body is releasing last month’s uterine lining and starting to form a new one, which (with a bit of luck!) will hold next month’s fertilized egg.